 Pediatric Sleep Disordered Breathing & Bedwetting Treatment Using HealthyStart™ Appliance

-At the Koala® Center for Sleep and TMJ Disorders, Our Doctors Are Trained to Fit Your Child With a HealthyStart™ Appliance & Address Your Child’s Particular Needs.
-For More Information on These Appliances or Any of Our Services, Contact the Koala® Center for Sleep and TMJ Disorders.
+At the Koala® Center For Sleep & TMJ Disorders, Our Doctors Are Trained to Fit Your Child With a HealthyStart™ Appliance & Address Your Child’s Particular Needs.
+For More Information on These Appliances or Any of Our Services, Contact the Koala® Center For Sleep & TMJ Disorders.
 We Have Multiple Locations Near You!
 Please Call.

 What’s Behind Your Child’s Bedwetting?: The Answer Might Surprise You

 When a child wets the bed, it can be an embarrassing and stressful situation for both the child and parents.
 However, nocturnal enuresis, which is commonly referred to as bedwetting, is something most children have gone through during the potty-training years.
 That’s because it takes longer for a child to learn nighttime bladder control.
 In fact, according to the National Sleep Foundation (NSF), an estimated seven million children in the U.S. wet the bed regularly.

 While bedwetting during these early years may be normal, it can be a frustrating experience for everyone involved and a major disruption to sleep.
 The NSF recommends that parents have children go to the bathroom just before bed.
 Additionally, since most bedwetting occurs during the first few hours of sleep, it may be useful for parents to wake the child up to use the bathroom just before the time bedwetting usually occurs.
 There are even moisture alarms available that will make a noise when the child begins to wet the bed.
 But what happens when your school-aged child is still wetting the bed?
 The NSF recommends that if bedwetting continues past the age of 6 or 7, parents should consult their child’s pediatrician.